Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: experiment

 \subsubsection{Baseline}

-We compare our VLM-based method against one heuristic approach, and two ablation settings. \begin{itemize} \item Random Sampling: Randomly generates plausible connection pairs through a stochastic process that utilizes the available choices for each step.
-This evaluates the proportion of trivial assembly steps in our dataset. \item Incomplete Manual: To evaluate how the performance of our method is affected by incomplete or skipped manuals, we randomly replace 1 assembly step with a blank manual image and let VLM infer assembly representation from its prior knowledge and past context. \item GPT: We compare the performance of reasoning VLMs such as Gemini-2.5-Pro \cite{comanici2025gemini}, against efficient non-reasoning models that use much fewer tokens such as GPT-4o \cite{hurst2024gpt}.
-We use the same two-stage pipeline described in \ref{sec:method-generation} for the two VLM comparisons. \end{itemize}
+We compare our VLM-based method against two heuristic approaches, and two ablation settings. \begin{itemize} \item Random Sampling: Randomly generates connection pairs from available choices.
+This evaluates the proportion of trivial assembly steps in our dataset. \item Geometric Matching: An OpenCV-based heuristic that identifies attachment points in manuals by referencing manually chosen template images and thresholds.
+It can only perform Set Matching and completely fails at Pair Matching due to a lack of relational reasoning. \item Incomplete Manual: To evaluate how the performance of our method is affected by incomplete or skipped manuals, we randomly replace 1 assembly step with a blank manual image and let VLM infer assembly representation from its prior knowledge and past context. \item GPT: We compare the performance of reasoning VLM (Gemini-2.5-Pro ~\cite{comanici2025gemini}), against non-reasoning models that use much fewer tokens (GPT-4o~\cite{hurst2024gpt}). \end{itemize}